twilson63/8pin-arweave-tutorial/README.md

 * how to deploy to arlocal
 * how to deploy to production

-There is a lot more to discover with arweave, hopefully this tutorial and workshop, gives you many ideas on how to innovate with the permaweb the new scalable decentralized app development platform.
+There is a lot more to discover with Arweave, hopefully this tutorial and workshop, gives you many ideas on how to innovate with the permaweb the new scalable decentralized app development platform.